Troubleshooting 400 Bad Request Errors on WordPress

 You can also review web server logs for more information on what’s causing the error.
 Follow the steps in this guide on checking WordPress error logs, and be sure to look for any entries that correspond to the times when the 400 errors occurred.

-Invalid headers and HTTP requests is another issue you’ll want to check for.
+Invalid headers and HTTP requests are another issue you’ll want to check for.
 Ensure that all required headers are present and correctly formatted, and check for any invalid characters or syntax.
 You can also use a tool like Postman or cURL to inspect and test your requests.

 Lastly, double-check that your IP address and domain name settings are both correct, as incorrect IP addresses or misconfigured domain name settings can also lead to 400 Bad Request errors.